 Generating barcoded random knockout progeny

-Mating, sporulation, and haploid selection was performed between the RY0622 ‘Green Monster’ strain (MATa) and the RY0148 barcoder pool (MATα) as previously described (Suzuki et al., 2011), selecting for MATa and MATα progeny separately.
+Mating, sporulation, and haploid selection was performed between the RY0622 ‘Green Monster’ strain (MATa) and the barcoded RY0148 pool (MATα) as previously described (Suzuki et al., 2011), selecting for MATa and MATα progeny separately.
 The two pools were then grown in YPD +HygroB to select for barcoded haploids.
 The SC–Leu pool was further grown in SC–Ura to select against barcoder strain parents that may have escaped diploid selection.
 Using a QPix colony picker, 5,461 MATa and 5,461 MATα colonies were picked onto 384 well plates.
 In addition, 299 known positions in both the MATa and MATα arrayed collections consisted of known strains – either one of 40 ‘Gold Standard’ genotyped strains, RY0148, or RY0622 – to act as genotyping controls (Data S2).

 Pooled strain genotyping